GFilippos/margera-campaign-app/README.md

 **You are going to need an API key and a ListId to be able to connect to the campaign monitor api.
 You can find an example of the keys at the file .env.example**

+### Access on Heroku

+The app is deployed on Heroku at https://margera-campaign-app-ff85e6af7437.herokuapp.com/ so feel free to try the app!

 ### Prerequisites

 Make sure you have the following installed on your machine: